 Most of the applications of Project Management are used in Software Project Management but the products of software projects have number of unique characteristics that make it different from others.
-Some of the features are as follows of the work.
-But in other physical projects, the actual progress can be quantified.
+Some of the features are as follows

 - 1) Flexibility- The software used in the software Project Management helps to make necessary changes as and when needed both by the client and the operational team.
 It is one of its most effective strengths - 2) invisibility- The software is not able to physically show the progress of the work.
 As a result, it is very difficult to quantify the progress